AliTarek99/Social-Media-REST-API/README.md

 #### Followers
 * Here the `followerId` and `userId` were used for the primary index so it is faster to get the followed users when fetching the timeline
-* `userId` was used for the secondary index for retrieving the user's followers.
+* `userId` was used as the secondary index to retrieve the user's followers.
-* I added the `last_message` column so when I am retrieving chats for the user I know which users he has chatted with.

 #### Posts
 * The primary index is a composite index on the (`creatorId`, `id`) columns this is because I want the table to be clustered around the `userId` so it is faster when trying to fetch the timeline for a user showing him the posts of people he is following.